vinsonchuong/tutorial-javascript-web-app/README.md

 modules, and compiles them and their imported dependencies into ECMAScript5 (ES5) code.

-Start, by opening `test/static.js` and extracting the server adapter into `test/helpers/Server.js`:
+Start by opening `test/static.js` and extracting the server adapter into `test/helpers/Server.js`:

 ```js